Condom Cathedral: Architecture

-Inside, the wide aisleless nave is lit by the clerestory windows with grisaille glass.
+The interior of the cathedral is organized around a wide nave plan characteristic of Gothic architecture with clerestory windows and grisaille glass.
+The rib vault nave consists of seven bays supported by ribbed pillars adorned with friezes.
 There is a neo-Gothic openwork screen from 1844 around the chancel, which demarcates it from the ambulatory.
 The stained glass in the choir is from the 19th century.
-The cathedral was famous for its sumptuous 16th-century liturgy and for its organ of 1605 at the west end.
+The cathedral was famous for its 16th-century liturgy and for its reconstructed organ at the west end.
 This is commemorated in the choir vault bosses with figures of angel musicians.
 The original pulpit with its delicately carved stone baldaquin is still in place.

 The 16th-century cloister is now a public passageway adjoining a car park, the exterior of which is illuminated at night.